LaurenceW01/plant-database-api/config/GPT files/chatgpt_endpoints.md

 ## Important Notes

-🔴 **ChatGPT Limitations**: This schema contains exactly 24 operations (under the 30 limit) 🔴 **Field Compatibility**: Always use exact field names as shown in examples 🔴 **Token Expiration**: All upload tokens expire in 24 hours 🔴 **Location Intelligence**: Use context endpoints for precise, location-aware advice 🔴 **Error Handling**: All endpoints provide comprehensive error messages with guidance
+🔴 **ChatGPT Limitations**: This schema contains exactly 24 operations (under the 30 limit) 🔴 **Field Compatibility**: Field names are flexible - use any format (spaces, underscores, camelCase) 🔴 **Token Expiration**: All upload tokens expire in 24 hours 🔴 **Location Intelligence**: Use context endpoints for precise, location-aware advice 🔴 **Error Handling**: All endpoints provide comprehensive error messages with guidance